rosenfae/rosenfae/README.md

 ➤ inappropriate behavior; online sexual harassment IS a thing!
 Be respectful of others and mindful of the space you're in.
 There are many minors and children in this game.
 (This also applies to inappropriate skins/avatars)

-➤ country humans (specifically those who make skins of serious historical events—like this one n*zi country human I saw, and another one of martial law.) if you're not like that, then you're probably ok, but iwec still.
+➤ country humans (specifically those who make skins of serious historical events—like this one n*zi country human I saw, and another one of martial law.) if you're not like that, then you're probably ok, but iwe c still.

 𓏴 I tolerate a lot of things.
 But there are always exceptions.
 I'll probably either hide/block or mute you if you're displaying anything from that list.